Deborah Santana

-Deborah Sara Santana (née King, born January 30, 1951) is a peace and social justice activist for women and people of color, business manager and author.
+Deborah Sara Santana (née King) is a peace and social justice activist for women and people of color, business manager, and author.
 She is the former wife of musician Carlos Santana.

 Early life and education

-Santana is the daughter of the blues musician Saunders King and Jo Frances King (née Willis).
+Deborah Sara Santana is the daughter of the blues musician Saunders King and Jo Frances King (née Willis).
+She was born in San Francisco, California.

 Santana graduated from the California Institute of Integral Studies and holds a Master of Arts in Philosophy and Religion with a Concentration in Women's Spirituality.

 Career

 From 1994 to 2007, Santana was vice-president and COO of Santana Management, which involved working in management of her husband's band.